pr656d/premp/content/about.en.md

 My name is Prem Patel.
 I am a Computer Science & Engineering graduate from [Parul University][pu] and [Google certified Associal Android Developer][aadcertificate].

-I used to be a freelance frontend developer before moving to Android development and created a website for [unseenarchitects](https://unseenarchitects.com).
+I was a freelance frontend developer before moving to Android development and created a website for [unseenarchitects](https://unseenarchitects.com).

 Currently, I am working at [Simform][simform] as a Senior Software Engineer.
 Developing Android applications and ensuring high code quality.